-The Company has \$16.5 million of its 5.75% Convertible Notes (5.75% Convertible Notes) outstanding as of September 30, 2013.
+The Company has \$16.5 million of its 5.75% Convertible Notes (5.75% Convertible Notes) outstanding as of March 31, 2013.
 The 5.75% Convertible Notes originated from an August 2007 private placement of \$50.0 million in 5.75% Convertible Notes due August 7, 2014.
 The 5.75% Convertible Notes accrue interest at an annual rate of 5.75% payable quarterly in arrears on the first day of the succeeding calendar quarter commencing January 1, 2008.
-As of September 30, 2013, the Company classified the 5.75% Convertible Notes as current debt.
-Accrued interest on the 5.75% Convertible Notes was \$0 as of September 30, 2013 and December 31, 2012.
+Accrued interest on the 5.75% Convertible Notes was \$0 as of March 31, 2013 and December 31, 2012.
 The holders may convert all or a portion of the 5.75% Convertible Notes into common stock at any time, subject to certain limitations, on or before August 7, 2014.
 The 5.75% Convertible Notes are convertible into common stock at a conversion price of \$5.44 per share (see below), subject to adjustments in certain events.
 The 5.75% Convertible Notes are unsecured debt obligations and rank equally in right of payment with all existing and future unsecured senior indebtedness.
+Since August 7, 2012, the Company has had the right to redeem any or all of the 5.75% Convertible Notes at a redemption price of 100% of their principal amount, plus accrued and unpaid interest to the day preceding the redemption date.
 The 5.75% Convertible Notes provide for certain events of default, including payment defaults, breaches of covenants and certain events of bankruptcy, insolvency and reorganization.
 The 5.75% Convertible Notes also provide that if there shall occur a fundamental change, as defined, at any time prior to the maturity of the Note, then the holder shall have the right, at the Holder's option, to require the Company to redeem the notes, or any portion thereof plus accrued interest and liquidated damages, if any.
 If a change of control, as defined, occurs and if the holder converts notes in connection with any such transaction, the Company will pay a make whole premium by increasing the conversion rate applicable to the notes.
 If any event of default occurs and is continuing, the principal amount of the 5.75% Convertible Notes, plus accrued and unpaid interest, if any, may be declared immediately due and payable.
 The Company incurred debt issuance costs of approximately \$600,000, which have been deferred and which are being amortized over a seven-year period, unless earlier converted, in which case the unamortized costs are recorded in additional paid-in capital.
 The effective interest rate on the 5.75% Convertible Notes, including debt issuance costs, is 5.9%.